gotzl/tsss/README.md

-TheSuperSimpleSampler is a sampler writen to play samples from [https://www.realsamples.de], specifically the samples of the `German Harpsichord 1741`.
+TheSuperSimpleSampler is a sampler writen to play samples from [realsamples](https://www.realsamples.de), specifically the samples of the `German Harpsichord 1741`.
-It is used together with a [Johannus](https://www.johannus.com) digital organ so some things are very specific for this application, eg the selection of registers via MIDI commands send by the organ and usage of two manuals (respectively MIDI channels).
+It is used together with a [Johannus](https://www.johannus.com) digital organ so some things are very specific for this combination, eg the selection of registers via MIDI commands send by the organ and usage of two manuals (respectively MIDI channels).

 # Install